 “Seriously well-distilled and blended” - Van Dyke Parks

 Hailing from Brisbane, Australia, immersed as a toddler in the era of big prog rock, Craven taught himself guitar and keyboards and joined a series of bands.
-None of them remotely played the kind of music that had been burned into his mainframe as a kid.
+None of them made it and none of them remotely played the kind of music that had been burned into his mainframe as a kid.
 Nonetheless, the songs he wrote accumulated steadily.
-In 2005, Craven dispensed entirely with the band approach and recorded his debut album, 'Two False Idols' under the name of Tunisia.
+In 2005, Craven dispensed entirely with the band approach and recorded his debut album, “Two False Idols” under the name of Tunisia.
 The result was a work of incredible maturity, with influences ranging from Pink Floyd and Brian Wilson to the likes of Bernard Herrmann and John Barry.

 Says Ben, “My usual suspect influences are Pink Floyd, Mike Oldfield, Yes and King Crimson.
 But just as important are composers like Bernard Herrmann, John Barry, Henry Mancini and John Williams.
 I seem to blend progressive music with film soundtrack elements.
 I'm also a Brian Wilson tragic.”

-As Craven worked his first album it became painfully obvious that the music business was in the midst of a sea change, and most of the old guard didn’t seem to realise they were the cause.
-Very quickly he took an anti-DRM stance and released the live acoustic EP 'Under Deconstruction' as a high-quality free download.
+As Craven worked his first album it became painfully obvious that the music business was in the midst of a sea change, and most of the old guard didn't seem to realize they were the cause.
+Very quickly he took an anti-DRM stance and released the live acoustic EP “Under Deconstruction” as a high-quality free download.

-Craven stepped up a gear for his sophomore album, 'Great & Terrible Potions'.
-Delivering on the cinematic promise of 'Two False Idols', 'Potions' went widescreen (literally) as Craven blurred the boundaries between conventional songs and orchestral soundtracks.
-Augmented by a stunning cover designed by legendary artist Roger Dean (Yes, Uriah Heep, Asia), 'Potions' was dense, complicated and unashamedly pretentious – everything a good prog rock album should be!
-Or, to put it another way, Craven sounded exactly like someone revelling in the creative freedom that could come only from not worrying about what others wanted, and delivering what he felt instead.
+Craven stepped up a gear for his sophomore album, “Great & Terrible Potions”.
+Delivering on the cinematic promise of “Two False Idols”, “Potions'” went widescreen as Craven blurred the boundaries between conventional songs and orchestral soundtracks.
+Augmented by a stunning cover designed by legendary artist Roger Dean (Yes, Uriah Heep, Asia), “Potions” was dense, complicated and unashamedly pretentious – everything a good prog rock album should be!
+Or, to put it another way, Craven sounded exactly like someone reveling in the creative freedom that came only from not worrying about what others wanted, and delivering what he felt instead.

 Here's what the press raved about Ben Craven's previous release: